crystalsource/ElasticOxid/README.md

 # ElasticOxid

-Intregration of elasticsearch in OXID eShop.
+Intregration of elasticsearch in OXID eShop based on elastica (http://elastica.io).